-PERFORM2Scale had some good representation at phase one of Health Systems Research 2020 this year.
+PERFORM2Scale had some good representation at Health Systems Research 2020 this year.
 The presentations and posters are below.
 In phase two...

-Supporting the next generation of health policy and systems researchers - Wednesday 24th February 2021 - Time to be confirmed
+Supporting the next generation of health policy and systems researchers - Wednesday 24th February 2021 - 7-8.15pm GST

 Building capacity for Health Systems and Policy Research (HPSR) is a critical step towards achieving the Sustainable Development Goals and responding to the multi-sectoral and multi-dimensional challenges we face during this COVID-19 era.
 This session will provide a forum to share different experiences, processes, learning and outcomes of different learning approaches and research for HPSR.

-Dr Frédérique Vallières of PERFORM2Scale will be part of this session, looking at lessons learned across case examples including PERFORM2Scale.
+Dr Frédérique Vallières and Kingsley Chikaphupha of PERFORM2Scale will be part of this session as will Dr Mairéad Finn (formerly of PERFORM2scale), looking at lessons learned across case examples including PERFORM2Scale.

 Managing global health research collaborations- Sunday 8th November